Impact on Business (GRI3-3, 304-2)

 Key initiatives undertaken include:

-• Environmental Monitoring Program: Conducting systematic monitoring and assessment of environmental impacts in operating sites
+• Environmental Monitoring Program: Conducting systematic monitoring and assessment of environmental impacts in operational sites

-• Biodiversity Strategy and Roadmap: Establishing guidelines for biodiversity protection and restoration
+• Biodiversity Roadmap and Biodiversity Action Plan Framework (BAP Framework): Establishing guidelines for biodiversity protection and restoration

-• Adoption of the Taskforce on Nature-Related Financial Disclosures (TNFD) reporting and disclosure: Ensuring transparent disclosure of nature-related financial data.
+• Adoption of the Taskforce on Nature-Related Financial Disclosures (TNFD) framework for reporting and disclosure: Ensuring transparent disclosure of nature-related financial data.

-Furthermore, CKPower conducts biodiversity impact assessments encompassing both its own operations and those of suppliers.
+Furthermore, CKPower conducts biodiversity impact assessments encompassing both its own operations and relevant suppliers within the defined scope.
 This comprehensive evaluation provides valuable insights for developing and enhancing the Company’s long-term biodiversity impact management guidelines in a sustainable manner.

 Biodiversity Management Policy